griptape-ai/griptape/docs/griptape-framework/drivers/prompt-drivers.md

 agent.run("How do I init and update a git submodule?")
 ```

-!!! info
+!!! tip
-    `response_format` and `seed` are unique to the OpenAI Chat Prompt Driver and Azure OpenAi Chat Prompt Driver.
+    Make sure to include `v1` at the end of the `base_url` to match the OpenAI API endpoint.

 ### Azure OpenAI Chat